Home-based Business Start-Up – Beware of Energy Rip-offs

 homebased-business-powerwords

 The worst motivation killers are as follows: Being unrealistic in your expectations as far as time.
 You somehow got it in your head that everything is instant or miraculous and that success just comes because you want it to.
 Which leads to number two: When you don’t see any results immediately you will become discouraged and skeptical.
-When you realize you will need to really work this then you see a possible cop-out in suspecting that you are being ripped off.
-Now you have plenty of excuses to quit without giving it a fair chance.
+When you realize you will need to really work

 Self-Employed – It’s Tax Time!